-In some IIO cases, there is a concurrent investigation of the AP by a police agency.
+In some IIO cases, there is a concurrent investigation into the AP by a police agency.
 The police are charged with the authority and responsibility of investigating the AP's criminal activities.
-Prior to conducting an interview with an AP, Investigators should explain the IIO's role and mandate to the AP.
-AP's should be made aware that the IIO is not investigating them, but they should also be warned about sharing information with the IIO related to their criminal activities.
-It is important that the AP understand that they do not have to tell IIO Investigators about their criminal activities, but if they do, the IIO will likely have to provide that information to police.
-The AP may wish to consult with their lawyer prior to the interview.
+Prior to conducting an interview with an AP, investigators should explain the IIO's role and mandate to the AP.
+AP's should be made aware that the IIO is not investigating them, but they should also be warned about sharing information with the IIO related to their criminal activity.
+It is important that the AP understand that they do not have to tell IIO Investigators about their criminal activity, but that if they do, that the IIO is likely to have to provide that information to police.
+The AP may wish to consult with their lawyer prior to providing an interview.

-To ensure that AP's understand the above, it may be helpful to have the AP explain what the Investigator has told them.
-Sometimes various factors (such as injuries, mental health and physical status, medication they are taking, limited education or English language skills, or the trauma of the incident) may result in an AP failing to understand their rights and their potential jeopardy, despite being advised of this by the Investigator.
+It may be helpful to have the AP explain this back to the investigator to ensure their understanding.
+Sometimes various factors (such as injuries, mental health and physical status, medication they are taking, limited education or English language skills, or the trauma of the incident) may result in an AP failing to understand their rights and their potential jeopardy, despite being advised of this by the investigator.
 If the AP's ability to consent may be impaired in any way, it may be helpful to seek assistance from a medical professional, the AP Liaison, support person, or an interpreter.